jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-wade-on.md

 Wade: It's a shame how the police could raid those places.
 We are free to do whatever we want and no-one should close nightclubs without good reason.
 We can't do anything about it other than join together and try our best to keep the club culture alive around the world.
 <br>

-**RR: Ok, looking back over your career, what is the most memorable set you've ever played? **
+**RR: We're with you on that.
+Ok, looking back over your career, what is the most memorable set you've ever played? **

 Wade: It would be my all night long set in Hardpop in Juarez, Mexico last December.
 Only thing I can say is wow!
 By far the best event of my career and one of the dopest clubs in the world.
 <br>